 A greater proportion of caregivers of adults reports their recipient is dealing with multiple condition categories, with 45 percent reporting two or more condition categories, compared to 37 percent in 2015.
 On average, caregivers report the presence of 1.7 condition categories, significantly higher than the 1.5 reported in 2015 (see data presented earlier, in Figure 22).
-This increasing comorbidity28 of conditions that require care suggests that not only are more American adults taking on the role of unpaid caregiver, but they are doing so for adult recipients who may have increasingly complex medical or support needs.
+This increasing comorbidity29 of conditions that require care suggests that not only are more American adults taking on the role of unpaid caregiver, but they are doing so for adult recipients who may have increasingly complex medical or support needs.

-- → This increase in caregiver-reported comorbidity of conditions is occurring among older recipients: 45 percent of those caring for someone age 50 or older report the presence of two or more conditions, up from 38 percent in 2015. - → Caregivers of a recipient who lives in a rural area report a sharp increase in comorbid conditions (51 percent reporting two or more categories of conditions vs. 38 percent in 2015), and while caregivers of recipients living in non-rural areas also report an increase in multiple conditions (43 percent vs. 37 percent in 2015), it is not as marked an increase as among caregivers of rural-dwelling recipients. - → Primary caregivers more often report the presence of two or more conditions (45 percent vs. 37 percent in 2015). - → Those who provide care to someone with a long-term physical condition more often report at least one other condition (57 percent), more than was reported in 2015 (49 percent). - → Caregivers who expect their role to continue into the future also more often report their recipient has two or more conditions (51 percent vs. 41 percent who do not expect to continue to provide care).
+- → This increase in caregiver-reported comorbidity of conditions is occurring among older recipients: 45 percent of those caring for someone age 50 or older report the presence of two or more conditions, up from 38 percent in 2015. - → Caregivers of a recipient who lives in a rural area report a sharp increase in comorbid conditions (51 percent reporting two or more categories of conditions vs. 38 percent in 2015), and while caregivers of recipients living in non-rural areas also report an increase in multiple conditions (43 percent vs. 37 percent in 2015), it is not as marked an increase as among caregivers of rural-dwelling recipients. - → Those who provide care to someone with a long-term physical condition more often report at least one other condition (57 percent), more than was reported in 2015 (49 percent). - → Caregivers who expect their role to continue into the future also more often report their recipient has two or more conditions (51 percent vs. 41 percent who do not expect to continue to provide care).

-28 Comorbidity is when a person has more than one health issue or condition at the same time.
+29 Comorbidity is when a person has more than one health issue or condition at the same time.